donkirkby/live-py-plugin/docs/starting_pycharm.md

 When you get to the second copy of 'melon', the set doesn't change.

 Now we get to the interesting part: detecting anagrams.
-One way is to sort the letters in each word.

     def test_anagrams(self):
         words = ['apple', 'melon', 'lemon']